Kojic Acid in Skincare

-For women with freckles, age spots, and other dark spots on their skin that they want to remove, a product containing kojic acid is a great place to start.
-A note of warning, however: this acid is very potent, and when it's not diluted properly, it can cause damage to the skin.
+For women with freckles, age spots, and other dark spots on their skin that they want removed, a product containing kojic acid is a great starting place.
+A note of warning, however.
+This acid is very potent, and when not diluted properly, can cause damage to the skin.

 It's important to always purchase your kojic acid through a reliable retailer like us here at Skin Perfection!

 The correct formulation can significantly reduce the appearance of dark spots on the skin and create a more even, bright complexion.
 Many of the dark spots on our skin are caused by sun damage, whether in the mild form of freckles or the most severe age spots.

 Whether your spots only show up in the summer, or are a year-round annoyance, kojic acid is the right product.

 1. Reduces existing pigmentation

 Over the years and years of sun exposure, even if you are careful and wear sunblock and attempt to stay out of the sun, you will probably end up with some photoaging due to sun exposure.
 It is inevitable, mainly because we are not always as careful as we should be.
 But, sometimes circumstances beyond our control force us into the sun without protection.